 Climate Climax

-• 5 min read
+- 6 min read

+And we could certainly honor it more these days.
 The climate movement has lost its momentum, spinning out of the news cycle somewhere between pandemic and war, but its urgency didn't diminish alongside our attention.
 The planet is still burning, and if you sweep a fire under the rug, you’re only feeding the fire a rug.

 Rightfully so.
 How could we not assign a higher priority to people dying today than to people potentially dying tomorrow, emphasis on “potentially,” which is a big asterisk attached to the word “dying.”

-We're at a crossroads, and I believe that humanity knows no other place.
-We live here—at the crossroads between clingy traditions and greedy ambitions—and the time to act is now, nower, nowest, as always, now more than ever.
-The crossroads is getting louder and busier, more prone to accidents and fatal, planetary consequences.
+But who cares?
+Who cares now?
+We only care if everyone cares, and if no one cares, no one even cares that no one cares.
+We're at a crossroads, and probably humanity knows no other place.
+We live here—at the crossroads between clingy traditions and greedy ambitions—and the time to act has always been now, nower, nowest.
+But the crossroads is getting louder and busier, more prone to accidents and fatal, planetary consequences.

 Civil Society